theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ![An op-amp integrator with a switch to discharge the capacitor](../static/juno/integrator-with-switch-closed.png)

-Once the switch is opened again the integrator starts over and beings ramping its output again.
+Once the switch is opened again the integrator starts over and begins ramping its output again.

 Try out the little simulation below - press `start` to let the capacitor charge for a little bit and then press `close switch` to reset it: